iRICsolvers/GELATO_Rewrite_Documents/source/03_Examples/01_Straight.rst

 Tracking two types of tracers (without turbulent diffusion)
 ------------------------------------------------------------------------------------------------------------------------

-Setting calculation conditions
+Setting Calculation Condition
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-| Open the calculation condition setting window from the menu bar by selecting :menuselection:`Calculation Conditions(C) --> Settings(S)`, and set the parts enclosed in red as follows.
+| Open the calculation condition setting window from the menu bar by selecting :menuselection:`Calculation Condition --> Settings`, and set the parts enclosed in red as follows.
-| Other calculation conditions can be left as default.
+| Other Calculation Condition can be left as default.

 .. figure:: images/01/GELATO/setting_1_1.png
    :width: 600pt